grishkam/QuickFigures/README.md

 that it takes off with incredible popularity, I might need to start making many improvements and possibly start asking for help.
 Furthermore, I would be flattered if parts of my work were re-used or repurposed by others.
-Some of the source code does not follow ordinary conventions for naming and explanations for how my code works are not always detailed.
-Feel free to reach out for me

 Please feel free to contact me with anybug reports, questions, recommendations or comments.

 Enjoy the toolset,
 Gregory

+PS: Some of the source code does not follow ordinary conventions for naming and explanations for how my code works are not always detailed. if you want to re-use parts of my code in your sofrware it may be helpful to contact me.